giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 The structural member is a hollow tapered prestressed concrete pole.

-Its cross-section is composed of:

-- concentric concrete regions;
-- an internal hollow core;
-- concrete cover layers;
-- a region containing the prestressing reinforcement;
+For its CSF representation, the concrete annulus is partitioned into circumferential sectors.
+Each sector is further subdivided into concentric radial regions representing the different portions of the concrete wall, including the inner cover, the reinforcement-containing region, and the outer cover.

-- individual prestressing bars distributed around the circumference.
+Individual prestressing bars are distributed around the circumference within the corresponding radial region.

-The pole is tapered, so its external and internal dimensions change along the longitudinal axis.
-The position of the prestressing bars changes consistently with the section geometry.
+The pole is tapered, so the boundaries of all concentric regions, the external and internal dimensions, and the positions of the prestressing bars vary continuously along the longitudinal axis.

-The material condition may also vary along the pole.
-Each concrete region and each prestressing bar can therefore be assigned its own longitudinal degradation profile.
+Each concrete subregion and each prestressing bar can be assigned an independent longitudinal degradation profile.
+This allows localized material changes to be represented both around the circumference and along the pole.

 <p align="center">
   <img